 “astute”, “capable under pressure” and “draws on her commercial litigation background to advise on partnership disputes (Legal 500 2019 – Partnership).

-Caroline is a committee member of the London Litigation Solicitors Association (representing over 2,000 members) having been Past President of the Junior LSLA, responsible for managing seminar and networking events for over 400 junior litigators.
-She is a member of the Employment Lawyers Association and Association of Partnership Practitioners (Up and Coming Committee member).
+Caroline is a committee member of the London Litigation Solicitors Association (representing over 2,000 members) having been Past President of the Junior LSLA.
+She is a member of the Employment Lawyers Association and Association of Partnership Practitioners (former Up and Coming Committee member).
 Caroline has taken an active role in working groups responding to consultations affecting access to justice.
-Most recently, she has contributed to road testing the Disclosure Review Document, an aspect of the proposals to radically reform disclosure by the Disclosure Working Group, chaired by Dame Elizabeth Gloster.
-She co-ordinated the LSLA’s response to the consultation launched in November 2017 and participated in a series of panel discussions to promote and collect feedback on the proposals, together with members of the judiciary and profession.
+Most recently, she co-ordinated the LSLA’s response to the consultation launched in November 2017 in relation to proposals to radically reform the document disclosure process in the courts and participated in a series of panel discussions to promote and collect feedback on the proposals, together with senior members of the judiciary and profession.

 “Caroline provided me with invaluable legal advice and expertise in a long and highly contentious financial dispute.
 Caroline was unfailingly attentive and responsive.
 She is very hard working, and has an excellent understanding of complicated issues, a very thorough approach, and an undeterred, committed attitude that instilled in me confidence, even during the most difficult moments one inevitably experiences during a legal dispute.
 Caroline is not only a first class lawyer, but a truly empathic and supportive individual.
 It was a pleasure to work with her.”